 Main differences between Border Collies and Australian Shepherds

-As you can see, it is very difficult to compare the Border Collie vs Australian Shepherd.
+As you can see, it is very difficult to compare the Border Collie and the Australian Shepherd.
 They are very similar in both appearance and character.
 The main differences between the to breeds are:

 - The Australian Shepherd is a little heavier and more robust than the Border Collie, despite the fact they are around the same height at the withers.